Natacuin/dotnet-microservices-bootcamp/09-AccountService/README.md

 });
 ```

-In order to test this version of the service you need to update the Notification Server too, go to the 11-NotificationService section in the repository to make the changes.
+In order to test this version of the service you need to update the Notification Service too, go to the 11-NotificationService folder to make the changes.
 If you want to run the RabbitMQ as a container you can use this command:

 ``` powershell
 docker run -d --rm --name rabbitmq -p 5672:5672 -p 15672:15672 -v rabbitmqdata:/var/lib/rabbitmq --hostname rabbitmq rabbitmq:management
 ```
 ***Note***
+Notification Service is invoke __only__ if you request a PUT to any acount and the balance is less than 50

+***Note***
-We're setting the RabbitMQ host using an environment variable, you need to set that value before running the application using a command like this, remember to replace the value 127.0.0.1 with your current value.
+This repo is setting the RabbitMQ host using an environment variable, you need to set that value before running the application using a command like this, remember to replace the value 127.0.0.1 with your current value.

 Using bash
 ``` bash